 Houston, TX 77265

 You will receive an e-mail confirmation within five to 10 business days of the receipt of your submission.
 If none of your requested dates are available, you will be contacted by e-mail or phone.

 Please choose a guided tour from the following:

 - MFAH Highlights Discover the MFAH collections and see highlights from different time periods and cultures from around the world.

 - Exhibition Tours Exhibition tours encourage participants to look closely, to discuss observations, and to make connections between works of art.
-For a list of exhibition tours, see the exhibition tours page.
+Find out more about tours of exhibitions.

 - Arts of Asia: Explore the MFAH collections of art from China, India, Japan, Korea, and Southeast Asia.
 Focus on objects from this area of the world and the panorama of Asian art and culture.